Nurses at Boston hospital say operating room cameras violate staff and patient privacy

 Brigham & Women's nurses concerned about cameras in operating rooms

 "We, like all operating rooms, have laparoscopic, operative field cameras that are part of an integrated system we've had in place since 2008.
 These cameras are used to assist with robotic surgeries, as well as to allow surgeons to see into body cavities during procedures.
-This is legacy technology that has been in place at the Brigham for many, many years, is HIPAA protected and captures the surgical field only for the purposes of increasing safety.
-There are no open screens and images are not recorded.
-Patients are advised that these are used as part of their surgery, are medically necessary, and affirmatively provide written consent prior to their procedure.
-Additionally, cameras must be turned on by our nursing staff in order to be used."
+This is legacy technology that has been in place at the Brigham for many, many years, is HIPAA protected and captures the surgical field only for the purposes of increasing safety," the hospital said.

-The hospital's medical consent form which patients sign the day of surgery does not specifically mention videotaping.
+The hospital's medical consent form, which patients sign the day of surgery, does not specifically mention videotaping.
 The form does say that the hospital may take photos and recordings for education research and other health care related operations.

-Contentious union negotiations ongoing
+Nurses' union contract negotiations

-The Brigham's nurses and the hospital are locked in contentious union negotiations.
+The Brigham's nurses and the hospital are currently locked in contentious union negotiations.
 The issues involve a variety of concerns including safety, staffing, and transparency around the use of cameras.

 "The patient has to consent to it," McCarthy said.
 "You have to basically say that you are going to be videotaped for this surgery and they have to sign off on that and that wasn't done in these cases.
 Same thing for the staff.
 No staff signed off on this, they didn't agree to be videotaped for these cases as well too."